NexPlayer/Android-SDK/advanced.md

 - `static final int NEXPLAYER_STATE_PLAY = 3`

-    A media source is open and playing (this is the state after start has completed); a possiblereturnvalue of getState.
+    A media source is open and playing (this is the state after start has completed); a possible return value of getState.

 - `static final int NEXPLAYER_STATE_PAUSE = 4`